karthiks18/myproject/README.md

 Step 01 :

 A running Jenkins instance.
-This could be a cloud instance, a virtual machine, a bare metal one, or a docker container.
 It must be publicly accessible from the internet so that the repository can connect to Jenkins through web-hooks.

-Image registry: you can use Docker Registry, a cloud-based offering like ECR or GCR, or even a custom registry.
+Image registry: Docker Registry is used to create Images.

 An account on GitHub.